-Counterparty Risk to the RQFII Custodian and other Depositaries for PRC assets account(s) and any cash will be held in Renminbi cash account(s)) (as defined under the section "RQFII Investments") with the RQFII Custodian.
+Counterparty Risk to the RQFII Custodian and other Depositaries for PRC assets

+Any assets acquired through the RQFII regime will be maintained by the RQFII Custodian pursuant to the PRC regulations, in electronic form via the RQFII securities account(s) and any cash will be held in Renminbi cash account(s)) (as defined under the section "RQFII Investments") with the RQFII Custodian.
 RQFII securities account(s) and Renminbi cash account(s) for the relevant RQFII Access Fund in the PRC are maintained in accordance with market practice.
 Whilst the assets held in such accounts are segregated and held separately from the assets of the RQFII and belong solely to the relevant RQFII Access Fund, it is possible that the judicial and regulatory authorities in the PRC may interpret this position differently in the future.
+The relevant

-The relevant RQFII Access Fund may also incur losses due to the acts or omissions of the RQFII Custodian in the execution or settlement of any transaction or in the transfer of any funds or securities.
+RQFII Access Fund may also incur losses due to the acts or omissions of the RQFII Custodian in the execution or settlement of any transaction or in the transfer of any funds or securities.